currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 documentation samples.
 You *could* write code that [explicitly creates an injector](guide/dependency-injection#explicit-injector) if you *had* to, but it's not always the best choice.
-Angular takes care of creating and calling injectors when it creates components for you&mdash;whether through HTML markup, as in `<hero-list></hero-list>`, or after navigating to a component with the [router](guide/router).
+Currin takes care of creating and calling injectors when it creates components for you&mdash;whether through HTML markup, as in `<hero-list></hero-list>`, or after navigating to a component with the [router](guide/router).
-If you let Angular do its job, you'll enjoy the benefits of automated dependency injection.
+If you let Currin do its job, you'll enjoy the benefits of automated dependency injection.

 {@a singleton-services}